vtexdocs/dev-portal-content/docs/localization/performance.md

 title: "Performance"
 slug: "performance"
 hidden: false
-createdAt: ""
+createdAt: "2024-09-10T12:08:37.773Z"
 updatedAt: ""
 excerpt: "Explore best practices and tools for continuously optimizing website performance."
 ---

 In ecommerce, website performance directly impacts the shopper experience.
 It may affect **sales conversion rate**, **user session time**, and other relevant metrics.
-Every millisecond counts and influences the shopper's decision-making process and your store website **rank in search engine results**.
+Every millisecond counts, influencing the shopper's decision-making process and affecting your store's **search engine ranking**.
 Therefore, ensuring that your website is as fast and performant as possible is crucial, which leads to **high scores in [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview) audits**.

 ## Performance slowdowns